- Code INFS8210

-This course builds on the material introduced in INFS7040 Electronic Commerce for Managers and INFS7007 Systems Analysis & Modelling by covering how business analytics and business intelligence can be used for improved business decision-making.
+This course builds on the material introduced in introductory Business Information Systems courses by covering how business analytics and business intelligence can be used for improved business decision-making.
 Contemporary forms of analytics such as visual, text, sentiment, web, and social are covered in the course, as well as established technologies like decision support, knowledge management, collaborative and expert systems.

 - Identify the business problems that require decision-making support from business analytics;